 Barium is a metal used in medical tests and makes its way into your body from pollution.
-Reduce your exposure to this toxic metal and, with Myers Detox, detox your body from this dangerous element!
+Learn how to reduce your exposure to this toxic metal and protect your health by detoxing form every day living!
+All in this article…

 Toxic elements, like barium, replace nutrient minerals in enzyme binding sites.
 When this occurs, the metals inhibit, over-stimulate, or otherwise alter thousands of enzymes.
 An affected enzyme may operate at 5% of normal activity.
 This may contribute to many health conditions.
 Toxic metals may also replace other substances in other tissue structures.
 The replacement weakens these tissues, such as the arteries, joints, bones, and muscles.
 Toxic metals may also simply deposit in many sites, causing local irritation and other toxic effects.